BigCoster/copyresimg/readme.md

 On some pc need install Microsoft Visual C++ 2010 Redistributable Package (x86).
 File name like a vcredist_x86.exe
-For support .eps - install ghostscript 32 bit and pleace path to ghostscript to Path environment variable like a C:\Program Files (x86)\gs\gs9.25\bin
+For support .eps - install ghostscript 32 bit and put the path to ghostscript to Path environment variable like a C:\Program Files (x86)\gs\gs9.25\bin

 How to build